Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/debug.md

  --connection
                 Test the connection to the target database independent of dependency checks.
-                Available in bt Cloud IDE and dbt Core CLI
+                Available in dbt Cloud IDE and dbt Core CLI

  --config-dir
                 Print a system-specific command to access